jboynyc/textnets/docs/tutorial.rst

 Tutorial
 ========

-This tutorial will walk you through all the steps required to analyze and visualize your data using **textnets**.
+This tutorial walks you through all the steps required to analyze and visualize your data using **textnets**.
 The tutorial first presents a self-contained example before addressing miscellaneous other issues related to using **textnets**.

 Example
 -------